junxit/us-congress-bills-116/metadata.md

 - 2020-01-09 — Rule H. Res.
 781 passed House.
 - 2020-01-09 — Rule provides for consideration of H. Con.
 Res.
 83 with 2 hours of general debate.
 - 2020-01-09 — The previous question was ordered pursuant to the rule.
+- 2020-01-13 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.